I welcome you to learn more about the Civil & Environmental Engineering Department and join us in our mission.

 Our faculty includes more than 30 primary or joint appointments, and we engage professional engineers from many areas of civil and environmental engineering to enhance our programs.

-Established in 1889 as the first engineering degree program at Delaware College, civil engineering was then a small undergraduate program that offered practical instruction in building, railroad and dam construction.
-Now, we are a diverse department that also encompasses research and graduate education in coastal, environmental and water resources, geotechnical, structural, and transportation engineering.
-The department’s first major research funding came in the 1950s and ’60s from the Delaware Highway Department for the study of surface materials.
-Today, we receive $TK in research funding per year.
+Established in 1889 as the first engineering degree program at Delaware College, civil engineering was then a small undergraduate program that offered practical instruction in building, railroad, and dam construction.
+Presently, we are known as the Department of Civil and Environmental Engineering and offer undergraduate degrees in Civil Engineering, Environmental Engineering, and Construction Engineering and Management.
+We specialize in research and graduate education in coastal, environmental and water resources, geotechnical, structural, and civil infrastructure and transportation engineering.

 The department established an environmental engineering program in response to environmental problems that surfaced in later decades.
 Renamed in the late 1990s, the Department of Civil and Environmental Engineering continues to focus on the engineering needs of society, with a new emphasis on environmental impacts.
 By the turn of the century, the creation of centers in coastal, environmental, bridge, and transportation engineering had enabled us to emerge as a leaders in these areas by facilitating cutting-edge research and innovation.